zobayer1/flask-restful-boilerplate/README.md

     python setup.py bdist_wheel

+**Note:** This application uses setuptools-scm which will automatically pull package version from git tags.

 Deployment
 ----------
-At first, extract or install your application packages.
+First, extract or install your application packages.
 This can be done in two ways.

 **From Source:**